pieceowater-dev/lotof.hub.gtw/README.md

-# lotof.sample.gateway
+# lotof.hub.gtw

-Welcome to the **Lotof Sample Gateway** project!
+Welcome to the **Lotof HUB Gateway** project!
 This project provides a structure to generate, build, and run a [GraphQL](https://graphql.org/) server using [gqlgen](https://github.com/99designs/gqlgen) and [Docker](https://www.docker.com/) for containerization.
 Below you'll find a comprehensive guide to get started with this project.

 ## Prerequisites